zaproxy/zaproxy-website/site/content/docs/contribute/docs.md

 For example:

-* The release quality active scan rules help is under https://github.com/zaproxy/zap-extensions/tree/main/addOns/ascanrules/src/main/javahelp/org/zaproxy/zap/extension/ascanrules/resources/help/contents
+* The release status active scan rules help is under https://github.com/zaproxy/zap-extensions/tree/main/addOns/ascanrules/src/main/javahelp/org/zaproxy/zap/extension/ascanrules/resources/help/contents
 * The HUD help is under https://github.com/zaproxy/zap-hud/tree/main/src/main/javahelp/org/zaproxy/zap/extension/hud/resources/help/contents

 You will see that the translations for the add-on help files also live with each add-on.
 These should not be updated manually as they are maintained via [Crowdin](../translate/).
 Any changes made directly to the translations in GitHub will be lost when the files are automatically updated.